Release Year: 1988

 The 1960s saw the emergence of a science fiction “new wave,” a host of fans, authors, and film makers who were taking the loosely defined genre far beyond where it had been before.
 By that decade, the concept of science fiction fandom as an organized population was really beginning to emerge.
 Fans of science fiction were becoming creators of science fiction, and the psychedelic imagery and anti-authoritarian sentiments of the counter culture were increasingly pervasive in new works of science fiction.
 As the ’60s became the 1970s, the science fiction new wave mingled with yet another new crop of fans and creators, resulting in the sprawling, often surreal style of science fiction that was my earliest exposure to the genre.
 While I was too young to actually grasp much of what was being said and done, the aesthetic of that era buried itself into my childhood subconscious, emerging years later to color my tastes and influences.
 Those early years were ones of impressions more than remembrances, if that makes sense.
 I recall a general sort of ambiance and style, but very little in the way of details.
 When I was old enough, I began deciphering and revisiting those impressions, and I was finally able to start exploring my obsession with the more outre, bizarre, and phantasmagorical examples of science fiction.

-There was just one problem: the boobs.
+There was just one problem: the breasts.
 By 1979, budding gadabout that I was, I’d already developed a healthy appreciation for nudity, but I also knew that convincing anyone that a magazine cover like that could contain anything within that was appropriate for a seven-year-old would be problematic.
 Why to merely get caught glancing at it would no doubt bring down the wrath of old biddies and disappointed store clerks with well-trimmed beards and wire-rimmed glasses.
-To say nothing of what my mother might say (by 1979, her freewheelin’ days of being a hippy intellectual were long behind her).
+To say nothing of what my mother might say (by 1979, her freewheelin’ days of being a hippy intellectual were behind her).
 But it was obvious from that cover that this taboo Heavy Metal contained untold wonders meant specifically for me and me alone.

 And so it was that I devised a technique that would serve me and countless other shifty-eyed children for years.
 I glanced around to make sure the coast was clear and no one was watching.
 When the chance came, I stood on my tip-toes propped up on the first tier of the magazine shelves, and grabbed the issue of Heavy Metal, quickly sliding it inside a copy of a different magazine.
 Shaking with the pressure of having committed such a crime — I was pretty sure you could go to jail for it — I stumbled off to a more remote corner of the sprawling store and, with it disguised by another more innocent magazine, opened my first issue of Heavy Metal.